-Climb the two highest peaks in Liverpool Land on this seventeen day mountaineering adventure.
+Climb the two highest peaks in Liverpool Land on this fifteen day mountaineering adventure.
 Over the course of the trip, you'll climb both Korsbjerg (1400m) and Tvillingerne (1430m), with the possibility for some smaller peaks too if time allows.
 Expect stunning views over mountains, glaciers and frozen seas.

 We'll begin the expedition with a short snowmobile journey from Tangent's base at Constable Point over the frozen Hurry Fjord to the head of the Nokkedal Valley.
 From here, we'll ascend the Hans Glacier to a base camp location high up the glacier, beneath our objectives.